stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/I2S/Interrupt/readme.txt

 data transfer status where it is PASSED if transmitted and received data are the same otherwise it is FAILED.

-In the second step both peripherals are configured in I2S Phillips standard 24 bits data length in 32 bits packets and 16KHz audio frequency.
+In the second step both peripherals are configured in I2S Philips standard 24 bits data length in 32 bits packets and 16KHz audio frequency.
 The interrupts are enabled and the transfer is performed from the I2S3 master to the I2S2 slave.
-The 24 bits are transmited then the 8 remaining LSBs are filled automatically with 0 values.
+The 24 bits are transmitted then the 8 remaining LSBs are filled automatically with 0 values.

 Once the transfer is completed a comparison is done (on the 24 MSBs only, the 8